 When to Call The Doctor

 As mentioned earlier, the conditions under which a person is considered to have a fever vary from one person to another.
 An infant, for instance, is said to have a fever if her body temperature is 38 degrees Celsius or above.
 A child will have a fever if her body temperature is anything above 37.5 degrees Celsius while an adult with anything from 37.2 will be said to have a fever.
 Although a fever usually goes away on its own, it is always prudent to seek medical attention.
-When to go to the ER for fever? and you can Call your doctor immediately if your child has a fever and;

 - is restless and has no or poor eye contact